GETTING STARTED

 In order to access the Self-Service RESTful API, you must meet the following conditions:

-• You must have a valid Self-Service API key;
+• You must have a valid User API Key;

 • You must be provided with access to RESTful API methods by the Administrators; and

-• Your API Key is supplied in the Header X-SSAPI-KEY for each request to the API endpoint
+• Your User API Key is supplied in the Header X-SSAPI-KEY for each request to the API endpoint.

 All requests to the API must be made over HTTPS.
 Calls made over plain HTTP will fail.
 You must authenticate all requests.